Aindhu Laksham

-5 Laksham is a 1969 Indian Tamil-language comedy film directed by G. Ramakrishnan.
+5 Laksham is a 1969 Indian Tamil-language comedy film written and directed by G. Ramakrishnan.
 The film stars Gemini Ganesan and B. Saroja Devi.
 It was released on 11 April 1969.

 Plot

 Radha Krishnan is a poor young man looking for a job.
 Krishna is a young woman and the daughter of a millionaire, Eswaran.
 Radha and Krishna love each other.
 Eswaran is looking for a bridegroom for his daughter befitting his status.
-To become Eswaran's son-in-law, Radha needs five lakhs rupees.
+To become Eswaran's son-in-law, Radha needs five lakhs (half a million) rupees.
 Another person, the Zamindar of Karadiyur, also needs five lakhs rupees to settle his loans.
 His son, also named Radha, is in love with a poor young woman, Amudha who is the younger sister of the poor young man Radha.
 Radha's friend is Nachu.
 He is in love with Manju who wants a pet dog.
 So, everyone is looking for something to fulfill their need.
 The film is a hilarious entertainer showing what each one does to fulfill their needs.